DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 </div>

 The dead woman’s corpse is brown-haired, short, and freckled.
 She wears a plain, white wool dress and apron.
 A player who inspects her body finds a pair of puncture marks on her neck.

+> [!info]+ **Speak With Dead**
+> Players who cast *speak with dead* on Varushka's corpse can learn the same information as in [[#O8e.
+The Fifth Level]].
+Varushka's corpse can also share that she committed suicide by hanging when she realized Strahd would never let her go free.

 A player who ascends through the trapdoor emerges in <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span> on [[#O8a.
 The Second Level]].